By Ben Everson

 With silence.
 With compromise.
 With rot in our own house.

-See, when America finally collapses, if it does, it won’t just be because of who’s then in the White House.
-It’ll be because of what’s been tolerated in God’s house.
+When America finally collapses, if it does, it won't be because of who's in the White House.
+It'll be because of what's been tolerated in God's house.

 The Rotten Pillar